 Installation Matters

-Seal gaps and leaks before installing insulation.
+- Seal gaps before installing insulation.

 Heat Proofing and Energy Efficiency

-Consistent indoor temperatures improve comfort without constant HVAC cycling.
+- Consistent indoor temperatures → better comfort

 Final Thoughts

-1. What are heat proofing materials?
+- What are heat proofing material?

-3. Which materials are best for roof insulation?
+By lowering interior temperatures, reducing AC use. - Which materials are best for roof insulation?

-Reflective coatings, spray foam, insulated panels, and heat-reflective paints.
+Reflective coatings, spray foam, insulated panels, heat-reflective paints. - Can heat proofing be added to existing buildings?

 Yes, cork, hempcrete, straw bales, and sustainable insulation foams work well.